Amanyxdav/Computer-Networks-Lab/README.md

 1. Setup a network and configure IP addressing, subnetti Packet Tracer, Student Ed)
 2. Use basic networking commands in Linux (ping, tracc RARP, ip, ifconfig, dig, route )
 3. Build a simple network topology and configure it for packet tracer.
-4. Perform network discovery using discovery tools (eg.
+4. Perform network discovery using discovery tools (eg. mrtg)
 5. Use Wireshark to understand the operation of TCP/IP
    1. Ethernet Layer : Frame header, Frame size etc
    2. Data Link Layer : MAC address, ARP (IP and 3.